ozra/mmap-io/README.md

 ### Good to Know (TM)

 - Checkout man pages mmap(2), madvise(2), msync(2), mincore(2) for more detailed intell.
-- The mappings is automatically unmapped when the buffer is garbage collected.
+- The mappings are automatically unmapped when the buffer is garbage collected.
 - Write-mappings need the fd to be opened with "r+", or you'll get a permission error (13).
 - If you make a read-only mapping and then ignorantly set a value in the buffer, all hell previously unknown to a JS'er breaks loose (segmentation fault).
 It is possible to write some devilous code to intercept the SIGSEGV and throw an exception, but let's not do that!
 - `Offset`, and in some cases `length` needs to be a multiple of mmap-io.PAGESIZE (which commonly is 4096)